tommy44458/mqtt-vue-hook/README.md

 [![license](https://img.shields.io/npm/l/mqtt-vue-hook)](https://www.npmjs.com/package/mqtt-vue-hook)
 [![codacy](https://img.shields.io/codacy/grade/167baac7ff374d359dac9f885f566c0f)](https://www.npmjs.com/package/mqtt-vue-hook)

-This hook implemented by Typescript can connect to the MQTT broker (support v5) and be used by VueJs3, Vite, ReactJs, etc.
+Mqtt-vue-hook is a TypeScript library that makes it easy to connect to an MQTT broker (supports v5) and manages callback functions for various topics.

-Mqtt-vue-hook is a TypeScript library that allows developers to easily connect to an MQTT broker and manage callback functions for various topics.
-While the library is primarily designed for use with Vue.js, it can be used in any TypeScript project.
-With this library, developers can handle MQTT-related logic more efficiently and effectively, making it a valuable tool for IoT applications and other scenarios that use MQTT.
+It can be used with Vue, Vite, React, and other frameworks based on Typescript.
+This efficient and effective tool streamlines MQTT-related logic, making it valuable for IoT applications and other MQTT-based scenarios.

 ## Example